emolsson/java-driver/upgrade_guide/README.md

 The purpose of this guide is to detail changes made by successive versions of the Java driver.

+### 2.0.11

+1. The `DefaultRetryPolicy`'s behaviour has changed in the case of an Unavailable exception received from a request.
+The new behaviour will cause the driver to process a Retry on a different node at most once, otherwise an exception will be thrown.
+This change makes sense in the case where the node tried initially for the request happens to be isolated from the rest of the cluster (e.g. because of a network partition) but can still answer to the client normally.
+   In this case, trying another node has a chance of success.
+   The previous behaviour was to always throw an exception.

 ### 2.0.x to 2.0.10

 We try to avoid breaking changes within a branch (2.0.x to 2.0.y), but